U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Husson University is 16:1, and the school has 56.3 percent of its classes with fewer than 20 students.
-The most popular majors at Husson University include: Health Professions and Related Programs; Criminal Justice and Corrections; Psychology; and Education, General.
-The average freshman retention rate, an indicator of student satisfaction, is 69.0 percent.
+The student-faculty ratio at Husson University is 16:1, and the school has 57.3 percent of its classes with fewer than 20 students.
+The most popular majors at Husson University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Education; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 69.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|